ionify/about/ions/ion.md

 With **hip itc** that method is **handled** __in-place__, within an object, and observes that single object's type conversion.
 With **hop itc** it's **handled** __on__ an object's `prototype` and observes type conversions for all objects of that type.
-An **ion** can implement either style or alternate between them.
+An **ion** can implement either style or alternate between both.

 **flow**